HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Flag Assignment Rules

 Flags are a set of information about the element that impacts how implementers handle them.
-The [flags defined in FHIR](http://hl7.org/fhir/R4/formats.html#table), and the symbols used to describe them, as as follows:
+The [flags defined in FHIR](http://hl7.org/fhir/R4/formats.html#table), and the symbols used to describe them, are as follows:

 | FHIR Flag | FSH Flag | Meaning |
 |------|-----|----|